hyperledger/besu-docs/docs/public-networks/how-to/configure-besu/profile.md

 :::note

-A configuration explicitly set in the configuration file or command line will [override the same option/s](index.md#configuration-order-of-precedence) set in the profile.
+A configuration option specified in the configuration file or on the command line [overrides the same option](index.md#configuration-order-of-precedence) set in the profile.

 :::